angelawong3/professional-readme-generator/README.md

-# Professional Readme Generator
+# Professional README Generator

 ## Description

-a professional readme generator
+A professional readme generator which enable users to quickly create a professional README for a new project.

 ### Installation